awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 + **Amazon ECS**: Used to deploy an Amazon ECS containerized application as a task set\.
 CodeDeploy performs a blue/green deployment by installing an updated version of the application as a new replacement task set\.
 CodeDeploy reroutes production traffic from the original application task set to the replacement task set\.
 The original task set is terminated after a successful deployment\.
 For more information about Amazon ECS, see [Amazon Elastic Container Service](https://aws.amazon.com/ecs/)\.

   You can manage the way in which traffic is shifted to the updated task set during a deployment by choosing a canary, linear, or all\-at\-once configuration\.
+**Note**
+Amazon ECS blue/green deployments are supported using both CodeDeploy and AWS CloudFormation\.
+Details for these deployments are described in subsequent sections\.

 The following table describes how CodeDeploy components are used with each compute platform\.
 For more information, see:
 +  [Working with Deployment Groups in CodeDeploy](deployment-groups.md)